 Skills workshops, helping you develop the skills you need to apply to your chosen subject area.

 An exclusive on campus day, during which you will meet current students and academics, and have a tour around the faculty and the university campus.

 Personal statement workshops, helping you understand how different universities use your personal statement and how best to write it.

 Study skills sessions, helping you develop the study skills required to help you do well in your current and future studies.

 Futures Graduation, celebrating your achievements over the programme

-During the programme, sessions will take place on an evening and during the school / college holidays, so that they do not interfere with your current studies.
+During the programme online sessions will take place between 4:30 -5:30 so that they do not interfere with your current studies.

 The Futures programmes are open to current Year 12 / first year college students who are interested in applying to study geography and environment related courses at university.

 Students must meet one of the following criteria:

 - English Language and Mathematics at grade 4 or equivalent qualification